pam-/pear-up/README.md

 ###Project 1 - PEAR WITH ME

-A local pair programming matcher for all levels.
-Prefer in-person over remote pairing?
-This app is for you.
+A pair programming 'matchmaker' where you can find programmers in your/any location.

 Set up